sensu/sensu-docs/content/sensu-go/5.16/guides/contact-routing.md

 ### 4. Create a handler set

-To centralize contact management and simplify configuration, create a handler set that combines uour contact-specific handlers under a single handler name.
+To centralize contact management and simplify configuration, create a handler set that combines your contact-specific handlers under a single handler name.

 Use `sensuctl` to create a `slack` handler set: